enTaiko Handbook

 Cultural Exchange Program -Japan Trip

-5. Tuitions, Scholarships, Internship Opportunities
+5. Continued Enrollment, Tuitions, Scholarships, Internship Opportunities

-1. Welcome to enTaiko!
+1. Welcome to enTaiko

 This handbook contains information that will help you learn about en Taiko as you begin your adventure in the art form of taiko with us.
-We wish you good luck and let’s have fun together!
+We wish you good luck and let’s have fun together.

 Your feedback and suggestions about our programming are always appreciated as en Taiko strengthens ties to its communities.
 Please contact Kazuyo Ito, Director, at rankazuyo@gmaill.com